rperry99/rperry99/README.md

 ## What's Going on?
 - 🔭 I’m currently working going through a course on [ZeroToMastery.io](https://zerotomastery.io).
-- 🌱 I’m currently learning some basic JavaScript.
+- 🌱 I’m currently reviewing some basic JavaScript.
+- 📖 Currently trying to participate more in open source.
 - ✨ Up next, diving into React.

 ## Connect with me